venupesari/payment/README.md

 # Payment Service

 This service is responsible for payments in RoboShop e-commerce app.
+While creating Ec2 instance please select Devops-Practice AMI From Communicty AMIS.

 This service is written on `Python 3.6`, So need it to run this app.